Universal Structure of Turbulent Radiative Mixing Layers

-We test this picture with three-dimensional hydrodynamic simulations using the \textsc{AthenaK} code~\cite{Stone2024}.
+We test this framework with 3D hydrodynamic simulations using the \textsc{AthenaK} code~\cite{Stone2024}.
 The setup places cold dense gas below hot diffuse gas, in pressure equilibrium but with a shear \(\Delta u\).
-To maintain approximate TRML stationarity, the hot phase velocity is set to \(\chi^{1/2}\) times that of the cold phase~\cite{Dimotakis1986}.
-Interfaces are initialized with smoothed \(\tanh\) profiles and seeded with white-noise perturbations.
-Cooling is restricted to the mixing layer by disabling it for \(T<1.05\,T_c\) and \(T>0.95\,T_h\).
-Boundaries are periodic in \(x,y\), reflective at the bottom, and fixed upstream at the top with the initial shear imposed.
-The domain for our fiducial run spans \([10,10,40]\) in \([x,y,z]\) ($x$ [$y$, $z$] is the streamwise [spanwise, shear] direction).
+To maintain approximate TRML stationarity, the hot-phase velocity is set to $\chi^{1/2}$ times that of the cold phase~\cite{Dimotakis1986}, and the interface is initialized with a smoothed $\tanh$ profile seeded with white-noise perturbations.
+To isolate the TRML dynamics, cooling is turned off in the two stable phases \(T<1.05\,T_c\) and \(T>0.95\,T_h\).
+Boundaries are periodic in \(x,y\), reflective at the bottom, and inflow/outflow at the top with the initial shear imposed.
+The domain for our fiducial run spans \([10,10,40]\) pc in \([x,y,z]\) ($x$ [$y$, $z$] is the streamwise [spanwise, shear] direction).
 While we focus on this run in the Letter, we have carried out several runs with varying parameters (resolution, box-size, $\rho_h$, $\Delta u$) that are presented in the SM.
 All results reported in the Letter are converged across a factor 16 change in resolution.

-The Kelvin–Helmholtz instability develops at the interface, and the system reaches a turbulent steady state after \(\sim t_0\).
-Figure~\ref{fig:snapshots} shows representative $x$--$z$ slices of density, pressure, cooling time, and rms velocity fluctuations.
+The Kelvin–Helmholtz (KH) instability develops at the interface, and the system reaches a turbulent steady state after \(\sim t_0\).
+Figure~\ref{fig:snapshots} shows $x$--$z$ slices of density, pressure, cooling time, and rms velocity fluctuations.
 Diffuse hot bubbles are wrapped in KH rolls and collapse quasi-isobarically, driving acoustic waves into the cold phase.
 Velocity fluctuations are highly anisotropic, dominated by the streamwise velocity fluctuations.
-Although the thermal boundary layer is comparatively broad, the cooling interface is thin and irregular, a robust hallmark of radiative mixing layers.
+Although the thermal boundary layer is comparatively broad, the cooling interface is thin and irregular, a robust hallmark of radiative mixing layers \cite{Fielding2020ApJ,Tan2021}.

-\emph{Reynolds Decomposition in Steady State}--- In the steady state, the mean density profile is stationary in the TRML rest frame, which slowly drifts upward in the simulation frame where the cold phase is fixed by a reflecting boundary.
-The vertical velocity of the TRML is obtained by enforcing $\partial_t \langle \rho \rangle = 0$ in the TRML frame (here $\langle \cdot \rangle$ denoting horizontal and temporal averaging in quasi-steady state) and integrating the continuity equation across the turbulent interface,
+\emph{Reynolds Decomposition in Steady State}--- In the steady state, the mean density profile is stationary in the TRML frame, which slowly drifts upward in the simulation frame, in which the cold phase is stationary due to a reflecting bottom boundary.
+The vertical velocity of the TRML is obtained by enforcing $\partial_t \langle \rho \rangle = 0$ in the TRML frame (here $\langle \cdot \rangle$ denotes horizontal and temporal averaging in quasi-steady state) and integrating the continuity equation across the turbulent interface,